min2ha/ukwa-site/content/target/61868/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: STEPHEN GLOVER: I don't use the word treachery lightly but how else to describe the ecstatic reaction of the CBI, the BBC and mandarins to Corbyn's cynical speech

 Comments on reaction to Jeremy Corbyn's Coventry speech in which he advocated remaining in a customs union after Brexit by the BBC, CBI, etc